ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.98.11:
-        *   Revisited issue #78 (pattern-box sizes would become 0 and the progress boxes disappeared).
+        *   Issue #78 revisited.
+Pattern-box sizes would become 0 and the progress boxes disappear.
 Now the 'usr' show option is boolean ("pattern-boxes-shown", default = true), and the sizes are kept within reasonable limits.
 Also added a "--locale" option so that the user can, for example, set the Seq66 global locale to "en_US.UTF-8".
-        *   Fixed issue #89, where MIDI control display was not always reflecting the status of each pattern, especially during queuing.
+        *   Issue #89 fixed.
+The MIDI control display not quite reflecting the status of each pattern, especially during queuing.
-            Tightened up pattern arming/disarming processing.
-        *   Improvements for issue #90, where Save does not get enabled.
-Surely some remain.
+        *   Issue #90 improvements.
+Save was not always enabled.
+Surely some issues remain.
 Also, in some cases there is no way to "unmodify".
-        *   Fixed issue #93, the window of a deleted pattern remains open.
+        *   Issue #93 fixed.
+The window of a deleted pattern now closes.
-        *   Mitigation of issue #94, long song in song editor cannot be scrolled to the right.
-Added more padding, and a button to expand the grid when desired.
-For the pattern editor, the workaround is to increase the length in the pattern editor.
+        *   Issue #94.
+Long song in song editor could not be scrolled to the right.
+Added more padding and a button to expand the grid when when desired.
+For the pattern editor, the workaround is to increase the "length" in the pattern editor.
+        *   Issue #97.
+Pattern editor fixes.
+Added paste box when pasting notes, an oversight from the Seq24 reboot.
+Added Ctrl-Left/Right to move the progress bar in the pattern editor.
         *   Muted pattern slots show a short progress bar, to aid in the timing of queuing.
         *   Improved the handling of the MIDI 'ctrl' file.
+        *   Tightened up pattern arming/disarming processing.
         *   Implemented left/right arrow keys to move the selected trigger in the song editor.
 Ctrl moves multiple triggers.
 Moving a trigger past END moves END.